• loiter •

 Part of Speech: Verb, intransitive

 Meaning: 1.
-To hang around with nothing to do, to twiddle your fingers, to goof off, which is to say, to stand around wasting time.
+To hang around with nothing to do, to twiddle your thumbs, to goof off, which is to say, to stand around wasting time.
 2. To dawdle, to move slowly and lazily, stopping along the way, as to loiter through the mall without looking for anything in particular.

 Notes: English-speakers have always been suspicious of loitering; it reminds us of someone waiting for a chance to commit a crime.
 For this reason, loitering in public places is a misdemeanor crime in many jurisdictions, especially if the loiterer is a suspiciously dressed woman.
 Thus, unlike dawdle, piddle, and similar words, loiter has a negative connotation.
 Those who loiter are loiterers, of course, because they engage in loitering.